Important Notice

 Available on App Store

-It runs on Apple's iPhone and iPad.
+It runs on Apple's iPad.

 Taking pictures of patients is an essential part of dermatological practice.